bhaktatejas922/psycopg2-lambda-arm64/README.md

 Steps:
 1) Copy the folder for python3.9 or python3.10 to your aws lambda function folder. rename it to psycopg2/ , and make sure its included when you zip your folder to AWS lambda

+# note this is pending aws upgrading lambda libgc version. once that happens these binaries will work